pontalainen/bord_laravel/README.md

 -   php artisan migrate
 -   php artisan serve (this is the command used to spin up the project on localhost:8000)
+-   npm run dev (this is the command used to run vite in development)

 #### Register a user